 Will full-service restaurants expand into ghost kitchens?

 Before 2020, fine dining wasn’t embracing off-premise, but many had to pivot during the pandemic to stay open.
 Part of their appeal is the dining-room experience, and that should return over time.
 They still can succeed in off-premise if they have a customer connection and a menu that makes sense for delivery and pickup.

 Local alcohol control authorities are just now trying to figure it out.
 Liquor licenses are often granted on a one-per-address basis, and most ghost kitchens have a single address.
 Will operators be able to use a suite number for each kitchen to sell alcohol?
 It’s unclear and is something restaurants should ask about.

 What types of menus have been most successful?

 Cuisine popular in the surrounding area is most likely to succeed.
 But the operator’s commitment matters.
-If Mexican food, Asian food or chicken wings are in high demand, that doesn’t guarantee success.
+If Mexican food, Asian food or chicken wings are in high demand, that doesn’t guarantee sales success.
 You can’t forget: This is food, and it has to taste good.